How To Stay Sober On New Year’s Eve

 A lot of attention is paid to preventing relapse.
 This is important.
 But the truth is that it’s not uncommon for relapse to occur at some point in a person’s recovery.

-Substance use disorders, including alcohol use disorder, have an estimated relapse rate of up to 60 percent.
-What’s most important after a slip, or series of slips, is what you do next.
+Substance use disorders, including alcohol use disorder, have an estimated relapse rate of up to 60%.
+What’s most important after a drug or alcohol relapse, or series of slips, is what you do next.

 Stay Calm

-If you or someone you care about has relapsed, don’t panic.
-Create physical distance between yourself and the environment in which you drank or used.
+If you have relapsed, don’t panic.
+Create physical distance between yourself and the environment in which you drank alcohol or used drugs.

 Talk To Someone

-One of the most important things you can do in the aftermath of a slip or relapse is be honest with yourself and others.
+One of the most important things you can do in the aftermath of a slip-up or full relapse is to be honest with yourself and others.

-Tell someone, such as a sponsor, counselor, or trusted friend about your slip, and ask for support.
+Tell someone such as a sponsor, counselor, or trusted friend, and ask for support.

 Seek Additional Support

-Relapse can sometimes be a sign that what you’re currently doing in your treatment or recovery isn’t working for you.
-And you may need additional support.
+A relapse can be a sign that what you’re currently doing in your treatment or recovery isn’t working for you, and you may need additional support.

 • talking to your treatment team about your current treatment plan